 - Red Onion - You can use the other half of the red onion that you used in the falafel.

 - Gluten-Free Naan - If not gluten-free, you can use any naan, or even make your own.
 I love making this homemade Naan Recipe.
 They are delicious, healthy, vegan, and super easy to make.

 Raise your hand if you've gotten sucked into the "silken tofu tastes like cream" trap before *raises both hands*.
 Let's be real for a second: Is silken tofu amazing?
 Yes.
 Does it make for a good tzatziki base?
 No.

-For a period of time I lost hope that I would be able to successfully make non-dairy tzatziki.
-However once I discovered vegan yogurt the game change.
+For a period of time, I lost hope that I would be able to successfully make non-dairy tzatziki.
+However, once I discovered vegan yogurt the game changed.
 Specifically the Kite Hill Almond milk yogurt.
-This stuff seriously tastes like greek yogurt.
+This stuff seriously tastes like Greek yogurt.

 To make the sauce all you have to do is finely chop the dill and cucumber (the smaller the beet), and add to a bowl with the vegan yogurt and lemon juice.
 Mix and let rest for about 15 minutes. this helps the flavors mesh together.

 Making the falafel requires a bit more steps than the tzatziki, but I promise it's super easy.
 First things first, either cook the chickpeas or strain canned chickpeas.
 Whenever I make this falafel gyro recipe I always like to cook dried chickpeas, so I can properly measure out the amount I need.
 It also helps that it's more affordable that way!

 Once you have the chickpeas measured out add them to a blender, or food processor (a food processor works best).
 Next, roughly chop the onion, parsley, and garlic.
 This helps prevent clumps of onion, parsley, or garlic in the falafel.
 Add to the food processor.